On the Rosebud Opera House stage:

-Join a community of confident skills and varied interests.
-Together we create safe place for its citizens and guests that is creative and resilient.
-We are committed to be a welcoming home for all.
+Join a community of community building skills and varied interests.
+Together create a safe place for people that is creative and resilient.
+We are committed to be a welcoming place for all.

-Explore is a valley full of stories and longings: stories of nomadic people living here since the last Great Ice Age, stories of vast migrations, of settlers who came to start new lives, stories of cowboys who built sprawling ranches, of the last great open-range cattle round-up, stories of building a farming community, stories of rural survival in the face of overwhelming international urbanization.
-Rosebud’s unique cultural history has flourished as a national treasure.
+Explore a valley full of stories and longings: of nomadic people that lived here since the last Great Ice Age, of vast migrations of settlers who came to start new lives, of ranchers/cowboys who braved the weather and loneliness to take care of vast herds of livestock, of building a farming community by shear persistence, of rural survival in the face of overwhelming international urbanization.
+Rosebud’s depth of cultural history is a national treasure.

-Today Rosebud’s heart is its citizens who tell these stories, at home or on the world’s stages networking with other creative people.
-It is its farmers whose productivity feeds a hungry world.
+Today Rosebud’s heart is the people who tell these stories, at home or on the world’s stages networking with other creative people.
+It is the farmers whose productivity feeds a hungry world.
 Come, celebrate with us in festivals and country living.

-We inviteyou to hear its stories, see its beauty and share in its community values.
+We invite you to hear our stories, see Rosebud’s beauty and share in community values.
 Be a citizen for a day, or a lifetime.
-Come away for a little while from the stress of urban pressures, or the sadness of faltering communities.
+Come away for a little while from the stress of urban pressures.
 Let us become part of your story, and you part of ours.
 Come as a student to study here.
 Bring your children, who with wide-eyed wonder will travel to times only imagined.
-Spend hours floating down our lazy river or visiting our rural attractions.
-Why visit any other place when we long to have you here?
+Spend hours floating down our lazy river, exploring the valley or visiting our rural attractions.